MuteJester/PyNCBI/README.md

 parse_idat_files("Path_To_IDAT_FILES/", 'array_type')
 ```

-####  Single GSM API
+### GSM
-The GSM API extract all info from a GSM card as well as download the methylation data and render the beta values ready for work
+The GSM API extracts all info from a GSM card and downloads the methylation data, and renders the beta values ready for work.
+After extracting and preprocessing the data once, that GSM instance will be cached for your convenience; each following time, you will reference the same GSM id the cached version will be loaded.
+The GSM class contains the following attributes:
+  * **array_type** - the array type used to sequence the data
+  * **gse** -  the parent GSM id
+  * **info** - a Pandas Series contacting the entire GSM card information
+  * **data** - a Pandas DataFrame containing the probes and matching beta values
+  * **characteristics** - the parsed characteristics section from the GSM info section

+#####  Single GSM API
 ```py
 from PyNCBI import GSM